grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 The best approach when blogging with Jekyll and Pages, then, is probably something like:

 1. Draft articles in Google Docs
-2. Use a markdown editor, briefly, to convert the document to markdown
+2. Convert the document to markdown
+	- This Docs add-on,  seems to work well
 3. Publish the article in one of two ways:
 	- Manually in GitHub
 	- Or via the editor's Pages integration

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzMjMzNzMxNywtOTA1NTkwNDE5XX0=
+eyJoaXN0b3J5IjpbLTE0MDgzMzQwNjEsMTAzMjMzNzMxNywtOT
+A1NTkwNDE5XX0=
 -->